jubin5555/PaymentProcessor/README.md

-# Ontology
-Transaction risk Assessment for payment processor (ex Paypal)  using Drools
+## Transaction risk Assessment for payment processor (ex Paypal)  using Drools

 # Transaction risk assessment
 A payment processor (ex.
 PayPal) faces several monetary and legal risks.
 A transaction may be